kimberly-hu/eco395m-midterm-project/README.md

 census.py utilizes the Census Bureau API and pulls data related to income, inequality and poverty through get requests.
 It also calculates the poverty rate as the population with income below the poverty level divided by total population.

-temp_dict.py utilizes the API from SRCC to extract a list of counties in Texas, look for the list of weather stations for each county, and calculate average temperatures for each county based on stations.
+temp_dict.py utilizes the API from SRCC to extract a list of counties in Texas, look for the list of weather stations for each county, and calculate average temperatures for each county based on the temperatures at stations within that county.
 Beautifulsoup is used to extract the temperature data from the different stations.
-(not sure what to say here, seems to have duplicates with methodology)

 all_data.py first calls on education.py to merge datasets related to education based on campus, then merges the education data with census data and temperature data based on county.
 The datasets are cleaned and manipulated using pandas.
 Observations missing student performance data are removed from our dataset for analysis.